 Need an insurance plan?
 Studentfy has partnered with SANITAS to bring you one of best and most affordable insurance plans in Spain.
-Click here to find out more about our medical insurance and apply.
+Click here to find out more about our health insurance and apply.

 There are three types of holidays in Spain: the national holidays, the state/regional holidays, and the local ones.
-The list below shows all the 2019 holidays in Spain, Madrid and Barcelona.

 Barcelona is generally a safe city and you can walk and sightsee without any problem.
 However, as in any big city with much tourism, it is recommended to take some basic precautions to avoid uncomfortable situations.